Frequently Asked Questions

 Can you find out if my horse is registered?

-Yes, we can possibly find out if your horse is registered if the DNA is flagged in our system for a match during testing.
+We can possibly find out if your horse is registered if the DNA is flagged in our system for a previously tested match during testing if we were given the information (via testing by previous owner or DNA marker/info submission by previous owner, breeder, etc)

 Can you find my horse's sire and/or dam?